 Applications to the program must include:

-Applicants may be conditionally admitted to enroll in one course in his or her first semester and must earn a grade of B or better to gain regular admission.
+Applicants may be conditionally admitted to enroll in one course in their first semester and must earn a grade of B or better to gain regular admission.

 Completed applications are reviewed by the MLA director and Admissions Committee throughout the year.
 The MLA application may be submitted to the School of Professional Advancement after the applicant has consulted with Dr. Ronna Burger about the program.

-The School of Professional Advancement awards the MLA degree following the successful completion of ten MLA courses.
+The School of Professional Advancement awards the MLA degree following the successful completion of ten courses.
+These must include at least two core courses (designated MLAR), while students may be eligible to enroll in other graduate level liberal arts courses at Tulane.
 MLA students who wish to write a thesis in lieu of the tenth course may petition the Director to do so.
 Students may not apply more than two independent study courses toward graduation requirements for the MLA.
 Students must also submit an application for degree, available from the School of Professional Advancement Dean's office, at the beginning of the semester in which the student plans to complete all required coursework.

 Students admitted to the MLA program must maintain an overall grade point average of 3.00 or better to be considered in good academic standing.
 Students whose grade point average falls below 3.00 will be placed on academic probation and limited to a maximum of six credit hours in the subsequent semester.
 Students will be removed from academic probation when they earn an overall grade point average of at least 3.00.